hydroper-jet/lang/spec/1.0/source/src/types.md

 * The allowed parameter list is a list of zero or more required parameters followed by zero or more optional parameters followed by an optional rest parameter.
 * The rest parameter must appear at most once.
 * The rest parameter must be of type `Array`.
-* A trailing `throws` clause is used to indicate exceptions that the function throws.

 ## Tuple types